MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

         - Single forest with a single AD RMS root cluster.

-        - Multiple forest with independent AD RMS root clusters and users don't have access to the content that's protected by the users in the other forests.
+        - Multiple forests with independent AD RMS root clusters and users don't have access to the content that's protected by the users in the other forests.

         - Multiple forests with AD RMS clusters in each of them.
 Each AD RMS cluster shares a licensing URL that points to the same AD RMS cluster.
-On this this AD RMS cluster, you must import all the trusted user domains (TUDs) certificates from all the other AD RMS clusters.
-For more information about this topology, see [Trusted User Domain](https://technet.microsoft.com/library/dd983944(v=ws.10).aspx).
+On this AD RMS cluster, you must import all the trusted user domain (TUD) certificates from all the other AD RMS clusters.
+For more information about this topology, see [Trusted User Domain](https://technet.microsoft.com/library/dd983944(v=ws.10\).aspx).

     When you have multiple AD RMS clusters in separate forests, delete any labels in the global policy that apply HYOK (AD RMS) protection and configure a [scoped policy](configure-policy-scope.md) for each cluster.
 Then, assign users for each cluster to their scoped policy, making sure that you do not use groups that would result in a user being assigned to more than one scoped policy.
 The result should be that each user has labels for one AD RMS cluster only.

     - [Cryptographic Mode 2](https://technet.microsoft.com/library/hh867439.aspx): You can confirm the mode by checking the AD RMS cluster properties, **General** tab.